arianegouin/HiLo/README.md

 ## Je dédie ce readme à Ludo.

-hilo.py contains all Classes

-## Python files should be run in this order.
+## Python files should be run in this order:

 ### 1. PlotIntensityAgainstTime.py (optional)
 - input with pop-up window: folder path of the acquired tiff images[1]